-The WordPress Email notifications allow you to create specific filters which send you an email notification in case any of the alerts happens.
+The WordPress Email notifications allow you to create specific filters that send you an email notification in case any of the alerts happens.
 This means that anytime a high-risk activity happens you can get an email direct to your inbox.

 The beauty of the plugin is that notifications can be built using the built-in wizard in the plugin.

-You can also simply pick up a few of the recommended email notifications, which are the typically suspicious activities.
+You can also simply pick up a few of the recommended email notifications, which are typically suspicious activities.
 Just tick the ones you want to be notified about and enter the email which needs to get notified.

 Again, a beautiful setup which makes it easy to send specific alerts to let’s say your blog editor and other alerts to your security administrator.

-The Professional version is the one which gives you access to ALL features of the WordPress audit log plugin.
+The Professional version is the one that gives you access to ALL features of the WordPress audit log plugin.
 Once again, there are a number of features which we have to take note of: